Which children are at higher risk of severe COVID-19? - NewsBreak

 The national study was published on Feb.
 8 and tracked thousands of children for nearly two years.
 Doctors and researchers found that, overall, children handle the virus well, but there’s a certain group that’s more likely to end up hospitalized.

 Children of all ages, races and sizes who were tested for COVID were tracked from March-September 2020, focusing on hospitalizations and who needed intensive care.
-Sixty-nine health care sites participated in the study.Auburn City Schools ending mask requirements starting Monday
+Sixty-nine health care sites participated in the study.Half of children hospitalized with COVID develop headaches, altered mental state

 Dr. Blake Martin, assistant professor in Pediatrics Critical Care Medicine, said he’s both encouraged and surprised by the results.